*This conference will take place in person and online.*

-The imperative to reduce carbon emissions in order to follow a credible pathway towards net zero emissions by 2050 will require to finance and develop significant capacities for nuclear power generation in the coming years and decades.
+Attaining net zero carbon emissions by 2050 will require financing and developing significant capacity of new nuclear power generation in the coming years and decades.
 To facilitate this process, the OECD Nuclear Energy Agency (NEA) and the International Framework for Nuclear Energy Cooperation (IFNEC) in collaboration with the Ministry of Climate and Environment of Poland launched the NEA-IFNEC Financing Initiative in late 2020, and organised a series of joint webinars on conceptual and practical issues pertaining to nuclear new build financing.
 The Warsaw Conference on Nuclear Financing will conclude the series and bring together policymakers, finance industry representatives, and nuclear financing experts for in-person discussions in Warsaw, Poland.

 Based on the insights developed during this initiative, the NEA has prepared a report entitled Financing New Nuclear Power Plants: Minimising the Cost of Capital by Optimising Risk Management which combines new work on the relationship between optimal risk allocation and nuclear financing in low-carbon energy systems.
 Key insights from the report will be discussed during the conference.

 More information about the programme, speakers and practical details will be announced soon.

 9:30-10:00 High-level remarks

 10:00-11:15 Session 1 - Financing models for nuclear new build: Lessons learnt from recent projects